 If you’re debating on getting a walk in shower, here’s all you need to know.

 Walk-in showers are entered without stepping over a tub, which is highly beneficial for senior homeowners or those who have mobility issues.
 They can also be advantageous if you’re looking to conserve space in your bathroom.

 There are many different types, sizes, and styles of walk in showers.
 They can be frames or frameless, with glass shower doors or without, with a shower pan or not, or with a tile surround.

 Walk in showers can be made out of different materials.
-The most common type is tile, but you can also find them made out of stone, glass, or metal.
+Most commonly they are made using shower tiles such as these ones, but you can also find them made out of stone, glass, or metal.